smweis/neurofeedback/README.md

-# neurofeedback_at_penn
+# neurofeedback
-A pipeline for neurofeedback at Penn
+A pipeline for neurofeedback

+To use, git clone.

+If using with Toolbox Toolbox, then copy and edit the LocalHook.